 Travelers are increasingly choosing hotels and lodges that practice eco-friendly initiatives such as using biodegradable products, upscaling techniques, recycling, and re-use.

-They are also choosing local bed-and-breakfast, hostels and guest houses over the traditional holiday resorts and luxury hotels.
-In doing so, they are promoting local businesses and local communities in general.
+They also choose local bed-and-breakfast, hostels, and guest houses over traditional holiday resorts and luxury hotels.
+In doing so, they promote local businesses and communities in general.

 The Relationship between Ecotourism and Sustainable Tourism